benfoxall/decks/day-of-rest.md

 ---

-# Reason 1.
+# Problem 1.
-# HTTP was designed for wires
+# HTTP was designed with wires in mind

+### wireless/flaky networks can be challenging

 ^ HTTP assumes a good network